 - Have information available for sales activity that may be beneficial in preparing for hearings or grievances .

 Your guide to property assessment review in the Town of Greece

 In accordance with New York State law, the Town of Greece is required to maintain up-to-date assessment records.
-To meet the State's guidelines, the Town of Greece is conducting a valuation update for assessments in 2014.
+To meet the State's guidelines, the Town of Greece conducted a valuation update for assessments in 2014.

 How the Valuation Process Works